protz/dagstuhl-rust-2025/2-Proposal.md

     Day 1, morning: Quick presentations from all participants (20 minutes) about their tools, scope, expressiveness, and common difficulties interacting with Rust

 BP: 20 minutes each, right?
+JP: yes

-    All working groups come with a summary to the broader audience at the end of (BP: each?) the session Day 1, afternoon: Working Groups
+    All working groups come with a summary to the broader audience at the end of each session Day 1, afternoon: Working Groups
         * Survey of RUSTSEC to distill common classes of vulnerabilities (BP: Same as above re: vulnerabilities)
         * Overview of the Rust semantics, and missing/misunderstood concepts